jovel/travels/tokyo.md

 ### Shinjuku

-Shinjuku is both a city and ward - basically to say this area is huge.
+Shinjuku is both a city and a ward - basically to say this area is huge.

 I recommend visiting [Ben Fiddich](https://goo.gl/maps/whq99DmrYFbt4YXi7).
 It's an amazing cocktail bar and the staff and owner (and also the main bartender) all speak English.
 They're rank as one of the top 25 cocktail bar in the world but what makes Ben Fiddich unique is that the owner also owns a farm where he develops all his liquors and grows his own ingredients.
 I also recommend getting a shot of the 1916 Spanish Chartreuse